avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 This ACP supersedes [ACP-13](../13-subnet-only-validators/README.md) and borrows some of its language.

-See the [Open Questions](#open-questions) section for info on the renaming of Subnets -> Avalanche Layer 1s.

 ## Motivation

 Each node operator must stake at least 2000 $AVAX ($70k at time of writing) to first become a Primary Network Validator before they qualify to become a Subnet Validator.
 Most Subnets aim to launch with at least 8 Subnet Validators, which requires staking 16000 $AVAX ($560k at time of writing).
 All Subnet Validators, to satisfy their role as Primary Network Validators, must also [allocate 8 AWS vCPU, 16 GB RAM, and 1 TB storage](https://github.com/ava-labs/avalanchego/blob/master/README.md#installation) to sync the entire Primary Network (X-Chain, P-Chain, and C-Chain) and participate in its consensus, in addition to whatever resources are required for each Subnet they are validating.